harshad1600/ICP/Readme.md

 # TESTS

 The implementation was done in Gazebo simulator(Version 7.0).
-A hokuyo laser scanner was mounted on top of turtlebot2.
-Point clouds were recorded in lidar's frame of reference, at two different time instances.The algorithm was used to estimate the transformation between the two different lidar frames of reference, in the global frame of reference.In this way, motion of lidar and conseqeuntly, motion of the turtlebot was evaluated between any two steps of time.
+A hokuyo laser scanner was mounted on top of Turtlebot2.
+Point clouds were recorded in lidar's frame of reference, at two different time instances.The point cloud recorded first is referred as target set while the current one is referred as source set.The ICP algorithm was used to estimate the transformation between these sets, in the target's frame of reference.
+In this way, motion of lidar and consequently, motion of the turtlebot was evaluated between two known steps of time.